ddprrt/ddprrt.github.io/typescript-react/components.md

 const el = <Notice /> // Will compile in TS 3.0
 ```

-For SFCs, I suggest using the ES6 default value syntax and optional type properties:
+For FunctionComponents, I suggest using the ES6 default value syntax and optional type properties:

 ```javascript
 type CardProps = {